qiqika/CarND-Vehicle-Detection_my/README.md

 ![alt text][image3]

-at the same time, for detect unknow vehicle, i set two region in image left bound and right bound.
+at the same time, for detect unknow vehicle, i set two region in image left bound and right bound， region as follow:

+![alt text][image8]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?